(888) 552-6760 SCHEDULE AN APPOINTMENT

 • It avoids radiation exposure to muscle tissue, the spine, lungs and other sensitive organs.

-Lymph node removal: When the surgeon suspects that the thyroid cancer cells have spread to nearby lymph nodes, they will remove the enlarged or suspicious nodes in order to remove as much of the cancer as possible.
-This thyroid cancer surgical procedure is usually performed at the same time as the surgery on the primary tumor.
+When the surgeon suspects that the thyroid cancer cells have spread to nearby lymph nodes, he or she will remove the enlarged or suspicious nodes in order to remove as much of the cancer as possible.
+Lymph node removal is usually performed at the same time as the surgery on the primary tumor.

 Targeted therapy